 - Read, sign and abide by a legal adoption agreement.

-While we try to make the adoption process smooth, the adoption process isn’t necessarily a quick one and may require more than one visit to CHS.
+While CHS tries to make the adoption process smooth, the adoption process isn’t necessarily a quick one and may require more than one visit.
 Just remember, it’s time well spent—it’s all for your new family member, after all!

 After You Adopt: